Rajasthan Wildlife with Ranthambhore and Taj Mahal

 this morning you will be transferred to the ‘Jaypee Palace’ in Agra.
 Later on, maybe a visit to the Mehtab Bagh (moonlight garden) in order to view the Taj Mahal from the opposite bank as dusk falls

 early start for a sunrise viewing of the Taj Mahal.
 Later you will be taken for guided tour including Agra Fort and Itimad-ud-daulah

 after breakfast you begin the drive back to Delhi , stopping to visit Akbar’s Mausoleum at Sikandra.
 Check in to the ‘Lemontree Aerocity’ for your overnight stay

 an easy transfer to the airport (only 10 minutes) to connect with your flight home

-A small group trip (maximum 4 guests per jeep), AC road travel with accompanying local expert guide throughout.
+A hand-picked bespoke safari (maximum 4 guests per jeep), AC road travel, with local expert guides on safari and during city tours.
 All meals included at the Ranthambhore and Ramathra, breakfast only in Delhi, Jaipur and Agra.

-Cost: £2760 per person based on two people sharing a room (not inculding international flights).
+Cost: £2880 per person based on 2 people sharing a room or £2450 per person based on 4 travelling and sharing 2 rooms (not inculding international flights).

 For a full tour description email Wildlife Trails and include the trip title, or for a different combination we are happy to help design your ideal India wildlife tour.